dignityofwar/digbot/docker/README.md

 ### "file exists" error

 Occasionally you may hit a file exists error while building your container.
 How I managed to fix it was to wipe your shared drive, press Apply, then reapply the drive, then run the container.
 Don't ask me why that worked.

+### Other errors

+You may experience a few other Docker based errors while attempting to run the project.
+Usually these can be solved by restarting docker and attempting to run the project a few times.